 In either a lockdown and lockout, schools will act with the safety of students and staff in mind, and school officials will always in coordination with police and fire departments.
 So that we can keep our focus and effectively manage our emergency resources, we kindly ask that you do not attempt to contact us during a lockout our lockdown.
 We will always communicate with parents as soon as it is practicable—our first priority is keeping students safe.

 We have safe buildings, and each school also undergoes annual safety inspections by the Kane County Regional Office of Education and the Batavia Fire Department.
-During the school day, there is only one entrance through which visitors can access the school.
+During the school day, there is only one entrance through which visitors may enter the school.

 We have trained personnel at each school, including a nurse.
 In addition, our staff take courses in disaster preparation, response, and emergency management.
 If there is an emergency at school, school personnel have been trained and will react quickly to protect children.